ypyl/ypyl.github.io/docs/_posts/2023-02-24-rdb-modeling.md

 🪟 You can create multiple views of your model to better understand and communicate the relationships within your software system

-🔎 Our graphical interface enables you to create and edit views, layout elements and edges, zoom, scroll, and navigate through the selected view
+🔎 Graphical interface enables you to create and edit views, layout elements and edges, zoom, scroll, and navigate through the selected view

-💣 Our application highlights any inconsistencies in the model and views using error messages, ensuring your software architecture is clear and consistent
+💣 Application highlights any inconsistencies in the model and views using error messages, ensuring your software architecture is clear and consistent

 ☝ The C4 model is a powerful tool for understanding and communicating the structure of your software system, and our application supports the four main types of entities in the model: actors, systems, containers, and components